BeipDev/BeipMU/Documentation/Triggers.md

 This tells BeipMu to only run this trigger the first time it sees a match, not every time it sees one in a single line of text.
 ### Only When..
 * Away
 Only fire this trigger when BeipMu isn’t the window that’s being used.
 If you have BeipMu open and you're using it, the window is **in focus**.
-If you ware using anotehr window, then BeipMu is **out of focus**.
+If you ware using another window, then BeipMu is **out of focus**.
 * Present
 Only fire this if BeipMu is **in focus**.
 ### Once